Andrewp2/risllm/README.md

 ![Chess Puzzle](image.png)

 Even on max settings on lichess.org with Stockfish 16 (NNUE) it struggles at first to find a guaranteed mate, and then even more to find the mate in 5.
-Dumber chess engines can find the mate quickly because they perform a dumber, more brute-force search, and Stockfish 17 can find it realtively quickly based on having a larger NNUE.
+Less sophisticated chess engines can find the mate quickly because they perform a dumber, more brute-force search, and Stockfish 17 can find it realtively quickly based on having a larger NNUE.

 Example on how mixing at different levels can produce better outcome